Childhood and Education Journey of Bryce Harper in Timeline

 In March 2020, the MLB season was suspended indefinitely due to the COVID-19 pandemic.

-In November 2020, Bryce and Kayla Harper welcomed their second child, a daughter.
+In November 2020, Bryce Harper and Kayla Varner welcomed their second child, a daughter.

-On November 23, 2022, Bryce Harper underwent Tommy John surgery for a ligament tear.
-He was expected to return as the Phillies' designated hitter around the All-Star break but rejoined the team earlier than expected.
+On November 23, 2022, Harper underwent Tommy John surgery for a ligament tear and was expected to return as the Phillies' everyday designated hitter around the All-Star break.
+He returned earlier than expected in May, using a large arm brace.

 In April 2024, Bryce and Kayla Harper welcomed their third child, a daughter.